 Keep in mind that while most people consider timing in terms of the final product, designers benefit from understanding when you expect to see things in terms of first, and second draft and so on, and when you plan to have all final deliverables in hand.
 Outlining your milestones is the best way to show your designer your expectations for the project.
 Using this information, they can assess and plan to be available and understand the amount of time and effort on their part- to see the project through from start to finish.

 Now that you've tackled what you want from an artist, it's time to begin your search for the right candidate.
-Before swiping through online portfolios, you need to know the kind of person you are looking for to complete the work you need doing.
+Before swiping through online portfolios, you need to know the kind of person you are looking for to complete the work you need to do.

 While many commercial artists are multidisciplinary, designers tend to have an area of expertise, so don't assume that a fantastic logo designer will automatically be a stellar illustrator too.
 Knowing which skills to look for will give you a good idea of the freelance artist you need to hire for your business.